ChrisTimperley/Wallace.jl/tutorials/tsp.md

     type:         String
     description:  &gt; The path to the file containing the co-ordinates of each of the cities for the TSP instance being solved.

+     the cities for the TSP instance being solved.

 composer: |
   ...